 4. Russians are proud of their country being revered in the world politics.

-Yes, the citizens of the world’s largest country are proud of their heritage, history, and world influence on the political scene.
-Like people of any nation Russians may complain about the way their country administration operates but they still will defend it furiously if you were to talk about it unfavourably.
+Yes, citizens of the world’s largest country are proud of their heritage, history, and global influence on the political scene.
+Like people of any nation Russians may complain about the way their state administration operates but they will still defend it furiously if you were to talk about it unfavourably.
 Today’s young generation is highly patriotic.

 5. It has the most beautiful women.

-This is not even questioned locally but assumed as the common knowledge, like the force of gravity.
+This is not even questioned locally but presumed to be the common knowledge, like the force of gravity.
 Why else all these foreign men would be seeking Russian wives?

 6. Russian language is one of the most difficult to learn.

 You’d think it could be seen as a downside but no, it’s a matter of national pride.
-Since the language is so hard to learn, it’s more unique to be speaking in Russian.
+Since the language is so hard to learn, it’s more unique to speak Russian.
 It’s a sign of intelligence in a way to be able to manage all the intricacies of the local dialect.

 7. Russians have the kindest and deepest souls.